Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

 These are all basic tracking variables.
 Let’s use Page Name as an example to walk through the setup process.

+First, create the supporting data elements.
 In Adobe Launch,click「 Data Elements」——「Add Data Element」,then set up as follows:Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

 Similarly, set other data elements.